-24 Hours To Dine: Nicholas Scorpion's Guide To Eating In Bali
+24 Hours To Dine: Nicholas Scorpion's Guide To Eating & Drinking Well In Bali

 A relatively new face in Malaysia's F&B scene, Singaporean chef Nicholas Scorpion can be found orchestrating the goings-ons in Jing Ze's open kitchen every Tuesday through Sunday.
 During a serendipitous meeting at a Burgundy wine tasting, he confided that he'd only learned to appreciate his Asian roots in recent years, hence his contemporary Asian restaurant; Jing Ze, which turns a year old in September 2019, is literally the chef's Chinese name.

 Home is wherever he hangs his hat.
 Scorpion has staffed kitchens in some 10 countries including Indonesia, where he is scheduled to open his second restaurant (see the halal lunch option below) before the end of 2019 — such ambition from a street urchin turned self-made man.
 "I was paid peanuts for a long time, but never once did I feel bitter about money.
 I simply kept my head down and cooked with all my heart," cites the chef.
 "I do understand that pay cheques here are abominable, hence industry personnel feeling demoralised, but we need people who care about their craft, not just ringgits and cents."

 Breakfast - Legian Traditional Market / Pasar Desa Adat Legian